 The Graduate Management Admissions Test (GMAT) is the standardized test that every business school applicant must take if he/she is looking at joining a credited MBA.
 While admissions committees do consider many other factors (including your grades, transcript, essays, resume, and interview), it is important to do well on the GMAT if you hope to get into a competitive business school.

-The GMAT is a four–hour computer-based test offered at approved testing centers around the world.
-Here's how the GMAT is structured:
+GMAT is a 3.5-hour long computer adaptive test offered by Graduate Management Admission Council (GMAC) at approved testing centers around the world.

-Your GMAT test score is determined based on the number of questions you answer correctly and the difficulty level of those questions.
-The easiest questions come at the beginning of each section, and are weighted more heavily than those that come at the end.
+Medium difficulty questions come at the beginning of each section and are weighted more heavily than those that come at the end.

 Business schools tend to focus on your overall (or composite) score.
-The composite score includes both the Math and Verbal sections of the test, and ranges from 200 to 800 in 10 point increments.
-The GMAT Analytical Writing Assessment section is scored on a scale of 0 to 6, and is not included in your composite score.
+The composite score includes both the Math and Verbal sections of the test and ranges from 200 to 800 in 10 point increments.
+The GMAT Analytical Writing Assessment section is scored on a scale of 0 to 6 and is not included in your composite score.
+The IR Section is scored on a scale of 1 to 8 and is not included in your composite score.

 The GMAT is offered most weekdays throughout the year, as well as a few Saturdays.
 Register early if you want to take the test on a Saturday.
-You can re–take the test, although you must wait a month in between test dates or you can send your faqs about gmat test overview and structure.
+You can retake the test 5 times in a 12-month period although you must wait 16 days in between test dates.
+With effect from 17th December 2016, a test taker is allowed only eight lifetime GMAT exam.

-Business schools will see your three most recent GMAT test scores from the last five years, so you should make sure you're prepared.
-To get familiar with the exam or GMAT Test Structure FAQs, try a free online gmat practice test or check out The Princeton Review's GMAT Test Prep.
+Business schools will see your three most recent GMAT test scores from the last five years, so you should make sure you are prepared.